Kurtis Blow: Career

 In 1979, at the age of twenty, Blow became the first rapper to be signed by a major label, Mercury, which released "Christmas Rappin'".
-It sold over 400,000 copies, becoming one of the first commercially successful hip hop singles.
+It sold over 400,000 copies, becoming one of the first commercially successful hip-hop singles.
 Its follow-up, "The Breaks", sold over 840,000 copies.
 He released ten albums over the next eleven years.
 His first album was Kurtis Blow, then his second was the top 40 R&B album Deuce.
 Party Time featured a fusion of rap and go-go.
 Ego Trip included the hits: "8 Million Stories", "AJ Scratch", and "Basketball".
 His 1985 album, America, garnered praise for its title track's music video.
-From this album, the song "If I Ruled the World" became a top 5 hit on Billboard's Hot R&B/Hip-Hop Songs R&B chart.
+From this album, the song "If I Ruled the World" became a top 5 hit on Billboard's Hot R&B/Hip-Hop Songs chart.
 By 1983, he moved into production.

 He lived in Co-op City in the Bronx in the mid-1980s.

-Besides his own work, Blow has been responsible for hits by The Fat Boys and Run DMC.
+Besides his own work, Blow has been responsible for hits by the Fat Boys and Run DMC.
 Run began his career billed as "The Son of Kurtis Blow".
 Lovebug Starski, Full Force, Russell Simmons and Wyclef Jean all have been produced by, or collaborated with, Walker.
 Former label mates René & Angela had their R&B chart topping debut "Save Your Love (For #1)" was gift rapped by Blow.
 Walker produced, with Phillip Jones as co-producer and Dexter Scott King as executive producer, the song "King Holiday", celebrating the first Martin Luther King Jr. Day, a U.S. federal holiday inaugurated in January 1986.

-He performed as an actor and in music coordination in several feature films including Leon Kennedy's Knights of the City and the hip hop film Krush Groove.
+He performed as an actor and in music coordination in several feature films including Leon Kennedy's Knights of the City and the hip-hop film Krush Groove.
 He was host and co-producer for Das Leben Amerikanischer Gangs (1995), an international film production focusing on the West Coast gang scene.
-As host and associate producer for Miramax's Rhyme and Reason, he gave an informative account of the status of hip hop, while he participated in the three volume record release The History of Rap for Rhino Records in 1998.
+As host and associate producer for Miramax's Rhyme and Reason, he gave an informative account of the status of hip-hop, while he participated in the three volume record release The History of Rap for Rhino Records in 1998.
 Blow also co-produced "Slippin, Ten Years with the Bloods" and won praises from Showtime for being the most viewed documentary in 2003.
 Blow was recently a producer for the Netflix show The Get Down.

 Blow has spoken out emphatically against racism.
 He was an active participant in the Artists United Against Apartheid record "Sun City".
 He worked with Rev. Jesse Jackson's Operation Push and National Rainbow Coalition in Chicago and with Rev. Al Sharpton's Action Network in New York City.
 In 1995, he started working on-air in radio, Power 106, the No. 1 CHR radio station in Southern California.
 He hosted The Old School Show on Sunday nights, featuring hits from the past.
 He also worked for Sirius Satellite Radio on the Classic Old School Hip Hop station Backspin (Channel 46) from 2000 to 2004.